loki4j/loki-logback-appender/docs/docus/docs/migration.md

 ## Upgrading from 1.3.x to 1.4.x

-Version 1.4.0 includes several new features (described below) that may break the existing behavior for some users.
+Version 1.4.0 contains several new features that may break the existing behavior for some users.
+Please see below for the details.

 #### Separate Protobuf JAR